ichichikin/obsidian-plugin-interactivity/README.md

 ## Installation

-1. Download and extract the plugin files into your Obsidian plugins directory.
-2. Enable the Interactivity plugin from the Obsidian settings.
+1. Open Obsidian.
+2. Go to Settings > Community plugins.
+3. Click on Browse and search for "Interactivity: Calculations and Scripts".
+4. Click on the plugin and then click Install.
+5. After installation, click on Enable to activate the plugin.

+Once the plugin is enabled, you can configure it via the plugin settings in Obsidian.

-## Python modules collection
+## Python Modules Collection

-My favorite daily tool is Python.
-This plugin includes several essential modules that enhance productivity while working in Obsidian.
+My favorite daily tool is Python, which is why I included several sample Python modules in this plugin.

 - **chat.py** Integrates ChatGPT directly into your notes.
+Remember to [set up an OpenAI API key](#commands-to-run-after-starting-the-shell).
 - **tables.py** Imports Excel and CSV tables into your notes.
 - **plots.py** Embeds matplotlib plots directly into your notes for quick visual data representation.